GraphAccess and InterGraph Reference Guide

 If those arguments are all False, it returns a (possibly empty) list of dictionaries.

-Each dictionary in the list will depend on the nature of the Cypher query.
+The structure of ach dictionary in the list will depend on the nature of the Cypher query.

 EXAMPLES: